Interval0043/KTE-Wiki/content/Species/Sprinklekit.md

 ---
 ## General Description

 Sprinklekits are anthropomorphic felines that resemble a house cat in appearance, with the exception that they are bipedal, and have a large ice cream cone tail.
-They are exceptionally mobile, and most possess extraordinary levels of intelligence.
+They are exceptionally mobile, and most possess extraordinary levels of intelligence in adulthood.
+This felinid species has adapted to survive freezing temperatures, navigate obscured low-visibility environments, and traverse through intense weather and unstable terrain.

 They are also very wise and by friendly by nature, where their values are often orchestrated by the divine; Teachings of self-acceptance and embracing imperfection in themselves in others.
-Within every sprinklekit’s soul lies benevolence, an unyielding force that pushes a betterment on the fate of omniverse.
-They possess
+Within every sprinklekit’s soul lies benevolence: an unyielding force that pushes a betterment on the fate of omniverse.

 ## Lifespan / Maturity

 A Sprinklekit’s lifespan can vary between 25,000-30,000 years of age before passing of natural causes, making them one of the more knowledgeable species among the omniverse.
 Sprinklekits follow the same physical and mental development process any sapient being does, but at a decelerated rate; As their brain develops for over 2,000-5,000 years, reaching far beyond what humans could ever imagine.
 In these millennia, Sprinklekits in their prime becoming machine-like in terms of computing power, able to dissect and master concepts with little to no effort (mental disabilities affect this, though).

-A young sprinklekit rests frequently within its first years 10, as their body
+A young sprinklekit rests frequently within its first 10 years, as their body enters the phase where their body appears to be liquid, though constantly maintains a steady form.
+A sprinklekit’s auralytes in this stage are not fully developed, and thus cannot maintain a cold body temperature as easily, which calls for the parent to ensure the young sprinklekit is at a temperature stable.

 ### Physical Aging